wingpan79/response_bot/README.md

 # Telegram_bot_chatroom

 Simple web app with html and jquery, creating a chatroom in telegram using your telegram bot.
-All chat history will only be saved in your device and **not transfer the chat history to your other device** even you are using the same token.
+All chat history **only saved in your device** and **will not transfer the chat history to your other device** even you are using the same token.

 You can download and run index.html in your desktop or using it in [here](https://wingpan79.github.io/telegram_bot_chatroom/)